 Sal Paolantonio is a national correspondent for ESPN.
 He primarily covers the National Football League for SportsCenter, Sunday NFL Countdown, NFL Live and Fantasy Football Now.
-He also hosts the long-running NFL Matchup show.
+He also hosts the long-running X’s and O’s weekly preview show, NFL Matchup.

 Paolantonio has been a mainstay of ESPN’s NFL coverage since he joined the company in August 1995.
 Throughout the season, he offers team reports during the week and from stadium sites on NFL Sundays.
-He has also hosted the Sunday morning X’s and O’s weekly preview show, NFL Matchup, since 2004.
+He has hosted NFL Matchup since 2004.

 Paolantonio, who has contributed to ABC’s World News Tonight and Good Morning America, is also a regular contributor to 97.5 The Fanatic, ESPN’s affiliate in Philadelphia, and an at-large member of the Pro Football Hall of Fame selection committee.

 Prior to joining ESPN, Paolantonio was a political reporter (1985-93), as well as a beat reporter for the Philadelphia Eagles (1993-95), for the Philadelphia Inquirer.
 In 1994, he won the Associated Press Sports Editors Award for Reporting, and in 1995, he was named Philadelphia’s Best Sportswriter by Philadelphia Magazine.
 He also served as a reporter for Philadelphia’s WPHL-TV nightly newscast, Inquirer News Tonight (1994-95), and hosted Saturday Morning Sports Page, a weekly call-in show on WIP-AM all-sports radio (1993-95).

 Paolantonio is the author of four books.
-His most recent, Philly Special: The Inside Story of How the Philadelphia Eagles Won Their First Super Bowl Championship, will be available in August 2018.
+His most recent, Philly Special: The Inside Story of How the Philadelphia Eagles Won Their First Super Bowl Championship, was made available in August 2018.
 His previous book, How Football Explains America, was published in 2008 and was the No. 1 selling football book in America for six straight months, according to Amazon.com.
 It was updated and re-released in paperback in September 2015.
 In 1993, Paolantonio wrote a biography of the late Philadelphia mayor Frank L. Rizzo called The Last Big Man in Big City America, which came out in a 10th anniversary edition in 2003 and was adapted into a play – “Rizzo” by Bruce Graham.
 The play debuted in October 2015 at Theatre Exile in Philadelphia and was part of Philadelphia Theatre Company’s 2016-17 season.
 In 2007, he co-wrote the Paolantonio Report, the Most Overrated & Underrated Players, Teams, Coaches & Moments in NFL History in 2007 with Reuben Frank.

 A native of Queens, N.Y., Paolantonio graduated from the State University of New York at Oneonta in 1977 with a bachelor of arts degree in history.
 In 2013, the school honored him with the degree of Doctor of Humane Letters.
 He also received a master’s degree in journalism from New York University in 1980.
-Paolantonio served in the United States Navy (1979-83) as a surface warfare officer in the Pacific Fleet and was awarded the United Nations Meritorious Service Medal in 1981 for supervising the rescue of Vietnamese refugees in the South China Sea.
+Paolantonio served in the United States Navy (1978-83) as a surface warfare officer in the Pacific Fleet and was awarded the United Nations Meritorious Service Medal in 1981 for supervising the rescue of Vietnamese refugees in the South China Sea.
 He retired as a full lieutenant in 1983.
 Paolantonio is also a member of the board of the Cooper University Hospital Foundation in Camden, N.J.